Time reversal symmetry breaking of $p$-orbital bosons in a one-dimensional optical lattice

-In this article, {we study bosons loaded in $p_x$ and $p_y$ orbits of a one dimensional (1D) optical lattice at zero temperature with both the numerical simulations and field-theoretical methods.} We find two SF phases distinguished by an orbital order---an anti-ferro-orbital (AFO) SF and a para-orbital (PO) SF, {and two Mott insulating phases---an AFO Mott and a $p_x$ Mott phase~(FIG.~\ref{fig:phasediag}).} The AFO order is a staggered orbital current ($p_x \pm ip_y$) order~\cite{2005_Isacsson_pband,2006_Liu_TSOC}.
-In the AFO SF phase, the inter-band phase difference is locked at $\pm \frac{\pi}{2}$ and the spontaneous AFO ($p_x \pm ip_y$) order in this phase breaks the time reversal symmetry (TRS), {whereas the fluctuations of the {relative phase} restore the TRS in the PO SF phase.} Based on our results, {we propose an experimental method to distinguish different phases} by measuring momentum distribution (MD) (FIG.~\ref{fig:nk_latticedepth}), instead of directly measuring the {local current flow} resulting from TRS breaking.
-In this way the PO to AFO quantum phase transition, associated with TRS breaking, can be observed in experiments. {The finite momentum peaks in the MD of the AFO SF phase require less experimental efforts to measure than the zero momentum peaks of the conventional 1D SF phases~\cite{2004_Bloch_TG-hcb}.} {In the AFO Mott phase the quantum noise measurement will be able to provide a concrete evidence of spontaneous TRS breaking.}
+In this article, we study bosons loaded in $p_x$ and $p_y$ orbits of a one dimensional (1D) optical lattice at zero temperature with both the numerical simulations and field-theoretical methods.
+We find two SF phases distinguished by an orbital order---an anti-ferro-orbital (AFO) SF and a para-orbital (PO) SF, {and two Mott insulating phases---an AFO Mott and a $p_x$ Mott phase~(FIG.~\ref{fig:phasediag}).} The AFO order is a staggered orbital current ($p_x \pm ip_y$) order~\cite{2005_Isacsson_pband,2006_Liu_TSOC}.
+In the AFO SF phase, the inter-band phase difference is locked at $\pm \frac{\pi}{2}$ and the spontaneous AFO ($p_x \pm ip_y$) order in this phase breaks the time reversal symmetry (TRS), {whereas the fluctuations of the {relative phase} restore the TRS in the PO SF phase.} Based on our results, {we propose an experimental method to distinguish different phases} by measuring momentum distribution (FIG.~\ref{fig:nk_latticedepth}), instead of directly measuring the {local current flow} resulting from TRS breaking.
+In this way the PO to AFO quantum phase transition, associated with TRS breaking, can be observed in experiments.
+The finite momentum peaks in the momentum distribution of the AFO SF phase make it distinguishable from the conventional 1D SF phases~\cite{2004_Stoferle_1DMott-SF_PRL,2004_Bloch_TG-hcb}.
+In the AFO Mott phase the quantum noise measurement will be able to provide a concrete evidence of spontaneous TRS breaking.